planktonlaut/SanberCode/README.md

 ## License

-This project is unlicensed - Copyright (c) 2020 Plankton Laut
+This project is Unlicensed - Plankton Laut 2020